Uniswap/interface/apps/mobile/README.md

 # Development

 ## Running the App Locally

 Once all the steps above are completed, you're ready to try running the app locally!

 ### Clone the repo

 Clone this repository locally to your machine if you haven't already.

 ### Environment variables

 Note: The app will likely have limited functionality when running it locally with the default environment variables.

-Use the environment variables defined in the `.env.development` file to run the app locally.
+Use the environment variables defined in the `.env.defaults.local` file to run the app locally.

 ### Compile contract ABI types

 Before the code will compile you need to generate types for the smart contracts the wallet interacts with.
 Run `yarn contracts:compile`.
 Re-run this if the ABIs are ever changed.

 ### Run the app

 In the root directory, run `yarn` to install all the necessary npm packages.

 Then run `yarn pod` to install all the necessary pods.